ryanthtra/prototypes/js-dom-events/README.md

 To get these files to your local machine you will need to do the following

 1. Open your console to the proper directory
+2. Type the following command:
+	- `git checkout master` - This will switch you to your master branch
-2. pull from the original Learningfuze repo
+3. pull from the original Learningfuze repo
 	- Use the following command:
 		`git pull https://github.com/Learning-Fuze/prototypes.git master`
 	- This will pull all the files from the original LearningFuze repo that you forked from, then merge the files with your existing files on your local machine.
-3. Still in your console type the following:
+4. Still in your console type the following:
 	- `git checkout -b js-dom-events` press enter
 	- This will create a new branch for this prototype